 The TC can be considered as one of the important properties of the text.
-Therefore, we assume that a) it should be interrelated to another text properties, especially semantic (e.g., vocabulary richness, repeat rate, text entropy), and b) it should be influenced by pragmatic factors as a genre, style, and even ideology (Čech 2011).
-Thus, a next step of the analysis of TC should be focused on a testing of hypotheses as follows:
+Therefore, we assume that a) it should be interrelated to other text properties, particularly semantic (e.g., vocabulary richness, repeat rate, text entropy), and b) it should be influenced by pragmatic factors such as genre, style, and even ideology (Čech 2014).
+The next step of the analysis of TC should consequently be focused on the testing of the hypotheses as follows:

-- the lower vocabulary richness of the text, the higher its TC (we assume that the more different words/lemmas/hrebs the author uses, the more themes should be mentioned in the text and, consequently, the text should express lower value of the TC); - the higher repeat rate of the text, the higher its TC (the idea is clear: a higher repetition of words/lemmas/hrebs should bring higher concentration to the main theme/themes of the text); - the lower text entropy of the text, the higher its TC (a higher structuring of the text could be accompanied by the higher TC); - scientific texts should have the higher TC than novels, etc.
+- the lower the vocabulary richness of the text, the higher its TC (we assume that the more different words/lemmas/hrebs the author uses, the more themes should be mentioned in the text and, consequently, the text should express the lower value of the TC); - the higher the repeat rate of the text, the higher its TC (the idea is clear: a higher repetition of words/lemmas/hrebs should bring a higher concentration to the main theme/themes of the text);